jaydeegbobeh/eng88/Cybersecuirty/README.md

 - nmap -p2000-3000 172.25.1.101 ; scan range of ports

 ## Vulnerability scanning
-Identifying potential vulnerabilities in network devices e.g firewalls, routes, switches, servers and applications - once vulnerabilities are found, they can be exploited by the pentester.
+Identifying potential vulnerabilities in network devices e.g firewalls, routers, switches, servers and applications - once vulnerabilities are found, they can be exploited by the pentester.
-- Scan specified set of ports on a remote host
+- Scan specifies set of ports on a remote host
 - Tries to test the service offered at each port for its know vulnerabilities
 - Automated
 - Doesn't exploit the vulnerabilities